MrCreaper/Dakedo/README.md

         dateVersion: true, // make version from the date year.month.date, otherwise get version from project
         msPatch: true, // adds ms to the end of the dateVersion.
 Less prefered then default (applied when deleteOther=false).
         xm: true, // use am/pm or 24h
+        updateCache: true, // update cache for the mod, no download's needed!
+        cache: "", // auto generated
     },
     update: true, // automaticlly check for updates
 }